Cetacean: Others

 Dolphins and porpoises are kept in captivity.
 Bottlenose dolphins are the most common, as they are relatively easy to train, have a long lifespan in captivity and have a friendly appearance.
 Bottlenose dolphins live in captivity across the world, though exact numbers are hard to determine.
 Other species kept in captivity are spotted dolphins, false killer whales and common dolphins, Commerson's dolphins, as well as rough-toothed dolphins, but all in much lower numbers.
 There are also fewer than ten pilot whales, Amazon river dolphins, Risso's dolphins, spinner dolphins, or tucuxi in captivity.
 Two unusual and rare hybrid dolphins, known as wolphins, are kept at Sea Life Park in Hawaii, which is a cross between a bottlenose dolphin and a false killer whale.
 Also, two common/bottlenose hybrids reside in captivity at Discovery Cove and SeaWorld San Diego.

 In repeated attempts in the 1960s and 1970s, narwhals kept in captivity died within months.
 A breeding pair of pygmy right whales were retained in a netted area.
 They were eventually released in South Africa.
 In 1971, SeaWorld captured a California gray whale calf in Mexico at Scammon's Lagoon.
 The calf, later named Gigi, was separated from her mother using a form of lasso attached to her flukes.
 Gigi was displayed at SeaWorld San Diego for a year.
 She was then released with a radio beacon affixed to her back; however, contact was lost after three weeks.
 Gigi was the first captive baleen whale.
 JJ, another gray whale calf, was kept at SeaWorld San Diego.
 JJ was an orphaned calf that beached itself in April 1997 and was transported two miles to SeaWorld.
-The 680 kg calf was a popular attraction and behaved normally, despite separation from his mother.
+The 680 kg calf was a popular attraction and behaved normally, despite separation from her mother.
 A year later, the then 8,164.7 kg whale though smaller than average, was too big to keep in captivity, and was released on April 1, 1998.
 A captive Amazon river dolphin housed at Acuario de Valencia is the only trained river dolphin in captivity.